 ARTICLE 15, AMENDMENTS TO THE CONSTITUTION

-Section 2: Notice in writing of any proposed amendment to this Constitution shall be delivered to the President at least four months prior to the Annual Meeting
+Section 2: Notice in writing of any proposed amendment to this Constitution shall be delivered to the President at least four months prior to the Annual General Meeting.

 Section 3: Proposed amendments must be specific.
 They must refer to the article and paragraph concerned, specifying words (if any), to be deleted and words (if any), to be added.
 In addition the article must be quoted in full as it would appear if amended.

-Section 4: The Secretary shall maintain an up-to-date copy of the Constitution in the records of WSI and shall, within thirty days of receipt of the proposed amendment or amendments, distribute substitute pages where necessary to members when amendments are few, but shall submit a wholly reprinted Constitution within 30 days of the Annual Meeting to the Advisory Board and to members on request.
+Section 4: The Secretary shall maintain an up-to-date copy of the Constitution in the records of WSI and shall, within 30 days of receipt of the proposed amendment or amendments, distribute substitute pages where necessary to members when amendments are few, but shall submit a wholly reprinted Constitution within 30 days of the Annual General Meeting to the Board and to members on request.